 3. I’ve watched all nine seasons of The Office US, from start to finish, five times.
 I’m obsessed!

 Where are your favourite places to shop for ethical clothing?

-I actually did an ethical shopping guide on my blog, which lists some of my favourite shops, but I mostly buy from charity/thrift stores or from some of my favourite brands; such as People Tree, or from the ASOS Green Room.
+Your ethical shopping guide which lists some of my favourite shops.
+However I mostly buy from charity/thrift stores or from some of my favourite brands; such as People Tree*, or from the ASOS Green Room.

 What’s the last ethical item that you bought?

 I’ve bought lots of wee bits and pieces but the last big purchase that I made was an Urban Country pink felt satchel for Uni.

 Is there anything ethical or secondhand that you are lusting over at the moment?

 I’m obsessed with the Love Sweater from Chinti and Parker*, but it’s a little bit out of my price range.